Financial planning tools and services to put you on the path to the future you want

 Offer financial wellness to the people at the heart of your business

 Everyone wants to do better with their money.
 And, the good news is that gain financial control can be attained by anyone.
 However, if you are worried about your financial situation, you are far from alone.
-According to a survey released by the Federal Reserve Board, 47% of American consumers report they would not be able to come up with $400 for an emergency without borrowing or selling something.
+According to a survey released by the Federal Reserve Board, 47% of American consumers report that they would not be able to come up with $400 for an emergency without borrowing or selling something.
 That’s half of the country living in a continual state of financial peril.

 If we can not come up with $400, that means we are probably not saving for retirement and are in a somewhat precarious financial position – no matter how much income you have each month.

-Is it your fault you are falling behind?
-While some of us overspend on fancy houses, vacations, luxury vehicles, and frivolous spending, many people owe their plight to a series of unfortunate events coupled with incomes that are just short of covering their daily living expenses.
+While some of us overspend on fancy houses, vacations, luxury vehicles, and lattes, many people owe their plight to a series of unfortunate events coupled with incomes that are just short of covering their daily living expenses.